shahp7575/shahp7575.github.io/content/scraping-laliga.md

 date: 08/19/2019
 author: Parth Shah

+If there's something I do besides data science then it's watching soccer, especially LaLiga.
+You might hear me scream for a goal if you pass by my house on a weekend.
+But lately I realized that watching just LaLiga wasn't enough for me.
+I wanted to explore how each and every team is performing with time as well as against other teams.
+Which team plays aggressively?
+Which team dominates the posession?

+After a lot of research I didn't find the data I was looking for.
+So I decided to scrape it by myself.
+In this article I will show how with the help of Python I scraped the match results along with game statistics for each team in LaLiga 2018/19 season.

 ## Environment Setup
 I have used Python 3.6 for this tutorial.
 The required libraries are as follows: